 To watch and listen to the video presentation of the article, please click on this link: Brain Injury — Why do I Feel so Misunderstood and Shunned?
 Video Presentation

 Hello and welcome back to Second Chance to Live my friend.
 I am happy to see that you decided to stop by to visit with me.
 Recently I received a comment and a question.
-As an individual living with the impact of a brain injury and an invisible disability, I have asked the question many times.
+As an individual living with the impact of a brain injury and an invisible disability, I have been asked the question many times.

 The question I received was, “Why do I feel so misunderstood and shunned?”.
 In my experience and through many struggles the answer to the question became apparent to me.
 If you have asked this question too, I would invite you to read on to find out what became apparent.